-If needed, PALFINGER also uses permanent committees as a management tool.
+PALFINGER also makes use of permanently established committees as a steering instrument as required.
 This includes, for example, the Sustainability Council, founded in 2021, which acts as a steering committee and, among other things, decides on the sustainability strategy and key measures relating to sustainability, ensuring their increasingly widespread implementation in the organization.
 The Sustainability Council reports to the entire board.
 During the COVID crisis, the task force format was established as a steering instrument to augment the routine organization for as long as necessary.
 The organization of the task force ensures that the focus is on the most pressing issue as the crisis evolves and enables direct and global steering across the functions.